JamesLemony/jameslemony.github.io/content/Course Notes/Tenses/Present Simple Tense.md

 > How much do you love her?
 > What can you do?

+### Be Fiili ile Yapılan Cümleler
+> [!NOTE] İngilizcede "be" fiili, ana fiil olduğu cümlelerde, aslında yardımcı fiil olmamasına rağmen, yardımcı fiil gibi işlem görür ve olumsuzluk ekini (not) kendine alır.
+Cümle soru olduğu zaman da kendi başa gelir.
+>
+> I am a student.
+> ~~Do I be a student?~~🚫
+> Am I a student?
+>
+> A horse is an animal.
+> ~~Does a horse be an animal?~~🚫
+> Is a horse an animal?
+>
+> That chair is not white.
+> ~~Does that chair be not white?~~🚫
+> Is that chair white?
+>
+> Oliver is a teacher at the local school.
+> Emily is a doctor who works at the hospital.
+> Harry is an artist who paints beautiful landscapes.
+> Sophie is a dog that barks loudly at strangers.
+> William and Charlotte are a family that loves spending time together.
+> Is Olivia a chef in the local restaurant?
+> Is Charlotte a vegetarian, or does she eat meat?
+> Are they siblings who live in the same neighborhood?
+> The flowers in the garden aren't roses.
+They are lilacs.
+> The cats aren't pets that like sitting on someone's laps.

 > [!EXAMPLE]
 > He lives in London.
 > I love speaking English.